 - slowed down.
 He continued to work hard throughout

-- said “Sorry”.
+- said “Sorry“.
 Apologizing doesn’t help anyone or anything and just wastes time.
-He seemed to innately understand this, so I never had to waste time listening to apologies, allowing us to just focus on fixing the problem
+He seemed to innately understand this, so I never had to waste time listening to apologies, allowing us to just focus on fixing the problem.
+I wrote an article on never having to say sorry

-I refer to Adam’s actions as “Fucking up” vs “Fucking down”
+I refer to Adam’s actions as “Screwing up” vs “Screwing down”

 Too many times I see people react negatively to constructive criticism which essentially precludes their ability to grow and ultimately succeed.
 Also, I’m generally not interested in mentoring someone who is resistant to feedback, nor, for that matter, working with them.
 Such people have “glass jaws”.
 They shatter into many pieces when you criticize them.
 Adam had an “iron jaw”.
 He could take any feedback, no matter how tough, and not wilt in the face of it, let alone fall to pieces.